magicznyleszek/job/src/faq.md

 There would be a few different teams - mine with about 10 developers, one designer, one team leader and two testers.
 There needs to be a global architect and styles pattern library.
 We have code reviews, pair programming and lot's of unit testing (95% coverage as minimum).

 As for frontend JS+CSS+HTML modules.
-Tech stack: everyhtingJavaScript (ES6) - probably React with Alt, pregenerated HTML templates - Jekyll, or Node-based Twig and raw CSS  - latest features via cssnext and MADCSS.
+Tech stack: JavaScript (TypeScript or ES6) - probably React with Alt or custom-built solution, pregenerated HTML templates - Jekyll, or Node-based Twig and raw CSS - latest features via cssnext and MADCSS.

 ### What is important for you in every day work?